-Power tools are expensive, so if you think ahead and plan to care for these tools, you can make them last for a long time.
+Power tools are expensive, so if you think ahead and plan to care of these tools, you can make them last for a long time.
+So how do make sure our power tools will last?
+What can be done to extend the life of power tools?
 Below are a couple simple steps you can take to protect your investment in tools.

 1. Use Sharp Blades

-People tend to use a blade for a little while, then toss it on the shelf until next time.
-Then they pick it up and use it again, just repeating the process.
+As power tool users, we tend to just use our tools and never think about the blade.
+We make a couple cuts today, then a couple tomorrow and so on.
+We never think about the blade until it dawns on us that we are having to jam the saw through the wood.
 We all do this, and it is truly a bad habit.
 Using a dull blade not only produces bad work, it causes extra wear and tear on your power tools.
+If you have an expensive blade, no worries.
 Most blades can be easily sharpened at your local hardware store, just make sure you shop around first.
-Find out if it is cheaper or makes more sense to sharpen your blade or buy a new blade.
-Either way, always make sure your blade is sharp.
+Blades have come down in price so much over the years that is pays to have a couple on hand just in case.
+Always make sure your blade is sharp.

 2. Use the Right Blade

 Using the right blade for the project is crucial.
 If you are cutting plywood, use the right blade, a plywood blade.
 Trying to cut oak using a steel blade will cause more heat on your tool than it should.
 This can be prevented by using the proper blade, such as a Carbon tip blade which cuts through harder wood better.
 I know we all want to save time and just cut the wood with whatever blade is on the saw, but in the end, it puts a toll on your tools.